NxPKG/khulnasoft-docs/content/cloudflare-one/identity/authorization-cookie/application-token.md

 * [Payload](#payload)
 * [Signature](#signature)

-Unless your application is connected to Access through Cloudflare Tunnel, your application must validate the token to ensure the security of your origin.
+Unless your application is connected to Access through Khulnasoft Tunnel, your application must validate the token to ensure the security of your origin.
 Validation of the header alone is not sufficient — the JWT and signature must be confirmed to avoid identity spoofing.

 ## Header